 Games room with cards, scrabble, monopoly and other board games.

-Included in the rent: Towels, bed linen, tea towels (changed weekly), final cleaning and a welcome pack with a little tea, coffee, milk, sugar and water.
+Included in the rent: Towels, bed linen, tea towels (changed weekly) and final cleaning.
 Free use of the pool.

 Barbecue, Shared Pool, Garden.